justinBak/HooMessage/README.md

 # App Sources

-Twitter-clone - In this project, I use nicotsou's article to build the timeline and compose form component https://nicotsou.com/react-twitter-clone/
+Twitter-clone - In this project, I used nicotsou's article to build the timeline and compose the form component https://nicotsou.com/react-twitter-clone/
 -----------------------------------------------------------------------------------------
-Pusher - In this project, I use Pusher to host, manage and deliver the NewsApi https://pusher.com/tutorials/live-news-feed-react/
+Pusher - In this project, I used Pusher to host, manage and deliver the NewsApi https://pusher.com/tutorials/live-news-feed-react/
 -----------------------------------------------------------------------------------------